David McGregore: He was known to practice law in at least one instance

-David McGregor was in one instance known to have practiced law.
-Around 1750 a wealthy resident of Portsmouth named John Odiorne received two letters demanding 500 pounds to be left at the western end of the long bridge between Kingston and Chester.
+David MacGregor was in one instance known to have practiced law.
+Around 1750, a wealthy resident of Portsmouth named Jotham Odiorne received two letters demanding 500 pounds to be left at the western end of the long bridge between Kingston and Chester.
 The letter threatened to burn Mr. Odiorne’s property and kill his family if the demands were not met.
 After the money was placed, a reputable citizen of Londonderry, Captain John Mitchell, happened along and dismounted his horse nearby.
 A guard stationed to watch the loot arrested Captain Mitchell and charged him with the crime.
 Mitchell protested his innocence and was unable to obtain an attorney for his defense.
-Even though Captain Mitchell was not a member of Rev. David McGregore’s church, McGregore was convinced of Captain Mitchell’s innocence and offered to represent him.
-Although Rev. McGregor had no knowledge of court proceedings, he managed to defend Captain Mitchell elegantly and presented a strong argument.
+Even though Captain Mitchell was not a member of Rev. David MacGregor’s church, MacGregor was convinced of Captain Mitchell’s innocence and offered to represent him.
+Although Rev. MacGregor had no knowledge of court proceedings, he managed to defend Captain Mitchell elegantly and presented a strong argument.
 The court however convicted Captain Mitchell and fined him one thousand pounds.
-Because he was unable to pay the fine he was placed in jail until Rev. McGregore paid a bail for his release.
-After some time new evidence was discovered which proved his innocence and Captain Mitchell was acquitted.
+Because he was unable to pay the fine he was placed in jail until he was released on bail, following exertions of Rev. MacGregor.
+After some time, new evidence was discovered which proved his innocence and Captain Mitchell was acquitted.